Volunteer Drivers Needed

 Volunteers must be willing to have background checks through Maine Department of Health and Human Services, Maine Department of Motor Vehicle, State Bureau of Identification.
 The orientation program includes the following training: defensive driving, children’s transportation (only willing to transport children), and First Aid/CPR.
 All volunteer vehicles will be inspected by ARTS as well as LogistiCare (if willing to drive MaineCare clients).

-Mileage reimbursement is given and is between $.44 (includes all vehicle miles) and $.70 (includes only client miles) depending on which contract is cover the trip.
+Mileage reimbursement is given and is between $.44 (includes all vehicle miles) and $.70 (includes only client miles) depending on which contract covers the trip.

 For more information on becoming a volunteer driver, please call ARTS at 764-5246.